How to Deposit Money on Exness

-- Verification of transactions: Requesting a withdrawal requires a One-Time-Pin that is sent to the client’s phone or email linked to the account (known as a security type, selected during registration), to ensure that the transaction is being requested by the rightful owner.
+2. Verification of transactions: withdrawals from a trading account require a one-time PIN to verify the account owner’s identity.
+This OTP is sent to the registered phone or email linked to the trading account (known as a security type), ensuring transactions can only be completed by the account owner.

 Symbol: check the Currency symbol you wish to trade is displayed in the symbol box